ccbbccbb/react-tw-breakpointer/README.md

 ### Why isn't the component showing?

 1. Ensure it's rendered from a Client Component (App Router server files resolve to a no-op)
-2. Verify you're in development mode (`next dev`); production resolves to a no-op by default
+2. Try pressing the default keys: 't' turns on, 'Shift+T' turns off
-3. Try pressing the default keys: 't' turns on, 'Shift+T' turns off
+3. Check for overlapping overlays or z-index conflicts
-4. Ensure Tailwind CSS is properly configured and no z-index conflicts
+4. If you customized `screens`, verify the values match your expected breakpoints

 ### Can I use this without Tailwind CSS?